fabanc/geoprocessing-compute-points-offsets/README.md

 ## Different position along line per feature

 ### Tool Create Offset Points

- This tool is designed and tested for ArcGIS Pro.
+This tool is designed and tested for ArcGIS Pro 2.4 and ArcMap 10.7.1.

 ## How to run

 Check the description associated with the tool for more information.